m4sterbunny/rtd-gcp-cloud/source/pages/cloud-shell.rst

 Cloud Shell
 ===========

-Cloud shell contains GCP's software development kit (SDK), or helper libraries.
+Cloud shell contains GCP's software development kit (:ref:`sdk`) or helper libraries.
 This massively simplifies interacting with services such as APIs.

 The cloud shell environment sits on a VM spun up in the cloud and accessible by your GCP account.
 It gives command line access to your projects and their resources according to your IAM settings.